Transforming waste carbon into Sustainable Aviation Fuel, Chemicals & Plastics

 What sets OXCCU apart from others?

-The key differentiator is being a one-step process, significantly reducing both CAPEX and OPEX when compared to conventional two-step processes.
-Our patented multifunctional iron catalyst converts CO₂ and H₂ directly into jet fuel range hydrocarbons using different active sites on the same catalyst surface, avoiding the step to first produce CO.
-It is underpinned by scientific breakthroughs published in top-tier scientific journals.This is distinctive amongst all other e-fuels companies who are focused on the two step approach.
-To our knowledge we are the only SAF company with a one step catalyst which does not produce significant amounts of alcohols as a byproduct.
+The key differentiator is an F-T catalyst that is able to convert CO₂ directly into long chain hydrocarbons, significantly reducing both CAPEX and OPEX when compared to conventional two-step processes.
+Our patented multifunctional iron catalyst converts CO₂ and/or CO and H₂ directly into jet fuel range hydrocarbons using different active sites on the same catalyst surface, in the case of CO₂ avoiding the step to first produce CO.
+It is underpinned by scientific breakthroughs published in top-tier scientific journals.
+This is distinctive amongst all other F-T catalyst who if they want to convert CO₂ first need to convert CO₂ to CO via RWGS.
+To our knowledge we are the only SAF company with an F-T catalyst which can directly convert CO₂ to the long chain and that does not produce significant amounts of alcohols as a byproduct.
 Other sustainable fuel companies typically rely on sources such as vegetable oil, used cooking oil or ethanol but they rely on crops and are limited due to land use.
-Others use waste plastics but significant challenges remain around waste sorting, feedstock reliability, controlling the gasification of the waste and the gas clean up.
-In contrast, by using CO₂, OXCCU can guarantee access to a consistent, reliable and scalable feedstock.

 Still have questions?